GSA-TTS/usagov-benefits-eligibility/content/benefits/ssa-parents-survivor-benefits.md

 - criteriaKey: applicant_relationship
   acceptableValues: [parent]
 - criteriaKey: deceased_date_of_death
-  label: "You are at least 62 years and were dependent on the deceased for at least half of your support."
+  label: "You are at least 62 years old and were dependent on the deceased for at least half of your support."

 ---